 Steps For Painting Clay Pots

-Total Time – 30-90 minutes (not including total dry time)
+Total Time: 30-90 minutes (not including dry time)

 This might take longer than you think, so give them at least 24 hours before you decide they are dry.
-The thicker the paint, the longer you should allow them to dry.
+The thicker the paint, the longer it will take.